 Suzanne Belleci, MA, has taught peace and conflict studies at the Arab American University of Jenin, Palestine, and master's degree courses on intercultural communications, organizational behavior, and peacebuilding at SIT Graduate Institute.

-Peacebuilding I: Conflict Transformation and Global Relations (2 credits)
+Peacebuilding I: Conflict Transformation and Global Relations – SIT Campus, Brattleboro, VT (2 credits)

 This two-week core course serves as a learning laboratory for multicultural community building, self-reflection, and the deepening of relationships with others across differences of experience, culture, and history.
 Course content focuses on the complex and interrelated causes and dimensions of protracted violent conflict, the recurrent cycles of conflicts, and the steps that lead to healing and reconciliation.
 This course introduces micro-skills such as the fundamentals of mediation, negotiation, facilitation, and training, as well as strategies for change in places of communal conflict.

-Peacebuilding II: Professional Practices in Peacebuilding (1 credit)
+Peacebuilding II: Professional Practices in Peacebuilding – Washington, DC (1 credit)

-This course provides opportunities for students to build on the awareness and skills developed in Peacebuilding I: Conflict Transformation and Global Relations.
+This course provides opportunities for students to build on the awareness and skills developed in Peacebuilding I: Conflict Transformation and Global Relations through interactions with officials and NGOs in the Washington, DC, area.
 Participants choose one elective.
-Recently offered sections include:

 Some examples of activities and workshops include: